muart-group/muart-group.github.io/docs/developer/packet-reference/0x7B-identify-response.md

+---
+sidebar_position: 41
+---

-# Packet `0x7B`: Extended Connect Response
+# Packet `0x7B`: Identify Response

-A response to an extended connect request, as sent in a [`0x5B` - Extended Connect Request](0x5B-extended-connect-request) packet.
+A response to an identify request, as sent in a [`0x5B` - Identify Request](0x5B-identify-request) packet.
 Appears to be used to identify information about the unit that the thermostat is connected to.

 | Byte | Purpose           | Possible Values | Supported by mUART | Notes |